rivue/Gamified-Study-Tool/README.md

 IDEAS:

     ideas for grand plan / future:
+        - Brain-Computer Interface (BCI) Integrations For researchers with EEG headsets: detect attention lapses or cognitive overload and adapt content pacing in real time.

+        - Wearable Haptic Feedback
+            Study flashcards on your smartwatch; correct answers give a gentle vibration “ping,” wrong ones a soft double-tap—learn on the go without looking at a screen.

+        - Voice-First Study Mode
+            Hands-free “audio textbooks”: speak your answers, get immediate verbal feedback, and use simple voice commands (“Next question,” “Explain that again”).
+        - Mentor Matching Engine
+            Based on your goals, invite advanced peers or volunteer mentors (e.g. alumni, grad students) for scheduled office-hour chats—AI helps coordinate agendas and follow-ups.
+        - Automated Mind-Map Composer
+            Feed in your scattered notes or highlights; the AI weaves them into a dynamic mind-map with draggable nodes, auto-grouped by theme, and “chain reactions” that show how mastering one idea unlocks another.
+        - Embedded “Anywhere” Widgets
+            -Drop a small embed on any website (Wikipedia article, corporate wiki, Slack channel) that launches a context-aware mini-lesson or flashcard deck tied to that page’s topic.
+        -Plugin Marketplace & Open SDK
+            Let third-party devs create specialized modules—math equation solvers, language pronunciation bots, domain-specific mini-games—and distribute them through an “App Store” for your platform.
+            -Enterprise & University LMS Connectors
+            One-click import of campus syllabi, grade-book sync, auto-provisioned cohorts based on student enrollment lists.
         - create a community discord server (configure the current one)
         - create cheap vr cardboard cutouts of headsets where you can put your phone --> give to high schools possibly for free once you partner with them
+           - AR Annotations & Pop-Ups
+                Point your phone at a page of a textbook (or whiteboard) and see AI-generated overlays—diagrams that float in 3D, step-by-step solution hints, pronunciation guides for foreign-language vocab, and interactive “hotspots” you can tap for mini-quizzes.

+            - Virtual Lab Simulations
+            launch fully simulated physics, chemistry, or biology experiments in the browser or VR headset.
+Mix chemicals, wire circuits, dissect virtual frogs—all with real-time AI guidance and safety feedback.
             - have to think specifically of who / what to target for MVP, etc... so as little time as possibly gets wasted building something that either 1) is outside of my domain of expertise or 2) other people might build (repeat of unclear jupyterhub research)
             - not sure where to go from there, lots of places though
         - see google doc for more plans for resume (or just repomix this whole codebase into gpt / grok / gemini / claude, etc..)